Potupureddikannathalli/qabot/README.md

     J --> K[Grounded Answer with Citations]
 ```

-1. **Document Ingestion**: Scans the `data/` directory.
-Reads PDF files page-by-page, DOCX paragraph-by-paragraph, and TXT files.
-Applies custom cleaning heuristics to strip standalone page numbers and typical headers/footers.
-2. **Text Chunking**: Splits extracted text into fixed-size chunks (default: 1000 characters) with a sliding overlap (default: 200 characters) to preserve contextual boundaries.
-Boundaries are dynamically adjusted backwards to the nearest whitespace or punctuation to prevent splitting words in half.
-3. **Embeddings & Database Storage**: Generates embeddings in batches (default: 100 chunks per batch) using Gemini or OpenAI APIs.
-Chunks and embeddings are stored in a persistent local directory (`db/`) using ChromaDB or a pure-NumPy database index.
+1.**Ingestion (src/ingestion.py)**:  Reads the uploaded files, cleans out footer/header noise (like single-page numbers or minor artifacts), and produces text sections paired with source and page metadata.
+2.**Chunking (src/chunking.py)**: Splits the extracted text into overlapping segments of uniform size.
+3.**Embedding (src/embeddings.py)**: Converts the text segments into dense vector representations using Gemini (models/text-embedding-004) or OpenAI (text-embedding-3-small).
+4.**Vector DB (src/vector_store.py)**: Stores the chunk text, vector embeddings, and metadata.
+By default, it uses ChromaDB (saved locally in subfolders).
+If Chroma fails to build, the app automatically switches to a pure-Python fallback NumPyVectorStore that serializes array indices directly to disk using pickle.
-4. **Retrieval**: Performs a cosine similarity search between the user query embedding and the stored document chunk embeddings, returning the top-$k$ most relevant chunks.
+5.**Retrieval (src/retriever.py)**: Embeds the user query and queries the database for the top-k most similar chunks using Cosine Similarity.
-5. **Grounded Generation**: Feeds the top-$k$ context chunks and the user query into a system-instructed prompt.
-The LLM is restricted to answering **only** from the context, requiring citations in the format `(Source: filename, Page/Section X)`.
+6.**Generation (src/generator.py)**: Builds a grounding prompt containing only the retrieved chunks and the user's query.
+The LLM (Gemini or OpenAI) is instructed to answer using only the provided chunks, cite sources inline, and output a specific message if the context is insufficient.
 ---

-## ✂️ Chunking Strategy
+## Chunking Strategy

-We implemented a **Fixed-Size sliding character-based chunking strategy with dynamic alignment**:
-* **Chunk Size**: 1000 characters (~150 to 200 words)
-* **Overlap**: 200 characters (~30 to 40 words)
-* **Why**: Fixed-size chunking provides consistent granularity for embeddings.
-The 200-character overlap guarantees that critical context spanning across two chunks is not lost.
-To ensure semantic coherence, the boundary of each chunk is adjusted backward to the nearest punctuation mark (`.`, `,`, `;`, `?`, `!`) or whitespace, preventing sentences or words from being abruptly cut in half.
+**Strategy Chosen:** Overlapping sliding window chunking with punctuation boundary alignment.
+**Default Parameters:** chunk_size = 1000 characters, chunk_overlap = 200 characters.
+**Why:**
+**Context Preservation:** 1000 characters (around 150-200 words) represents an optimal block of semantic meaning (like a full paragraph or multiple sentences) for embeddings to capture.
+**Overlap Protection:** A 200-character overlap prevents critical details from being truncated or lost if a key concept lands directly on a chunk boundary.
+**Punctuation Boundary Alignment:** The chunker looks backward up to the overlap limit to split text cleanly on characters like periods, commas, or spaces.
+This prevents splitting words or breaking sentences mid-thought, producing high-quality retrievals.

 ---

 ## 💾 Embedding Model & Vector Database

-* **Embedding Model**: Google's `models/text-embedding-004` (768 dimensions) or OpenAI's `text-embedding-3-small` (1536 dimensions).
-These models are highly optimized for document retrieval tasks, yielding superior cosine similarity margins.
+**Embedding Model:** Google's models/text-embedding-004 (768 dimensions) or OpenAI's text-embedding-3-small (1536 dimensions).
-* **Vector Database**: **ChromaDB** is used as our primary vector store.
-It is lightweight, persists natively to local disk, and supports metadata filtering and distance metrics (cosine space).
-* **NumPy Fallback Engine**: In environments where compiling ChromaDB fails due to missing C++ build tools, the system automatically falls back to a **custom NumPy-based vector store** that computes exact cosine similarity via matrix operations and persists database indexes as serialized pickle objects.
-This guarantees 100% portability.
+Reason: Both models represent state-of-the-art semantic representation, providing low-cost, fast, and high-quality vector embeddings.
+**Vector Database:** ChromaDB with a native NumPy fallback.
+**Reason:** ChromaDB is an in-process database that is highly performant and requires zero configuration or external servers.
+However, since ChromaDB compiles binary C++ HNSW libraries, it can fail to install on some restricted environments.
+The inclusion of a pure-Python NumPy fallback ensures the application runs seamlessly out-of-the-box on any machine.

 ---

-## 🚀 Setup Instructions
+## Setup Instructions

 ### 1. Clone & Navigate to Project
 ```bash